STUDY

 .COM

 A group of words that gives a complete meaning is called a sentence.
-There are various types of a sentence depending upon its structure and function.
-Based on its function, a sentence has the following four kinds.
+There are various types of sentences depending upon their structure and function.
+Based on their function, a sentence has the following four kinds:

 • Declarative or Assertive Sentence